MKasaei00/master-docs/README.md

 [Download link](https://github.com/git-disl/EllipticPlusPlus)
 It is a good dataset that has good features
     - many features of nodes and edges
-    - More than binary classes(3 classes) Can also be reduced to 2 classes
+    - More than binary classification (3 classes).
+Can also be reduced to 2 classes

 ## Good links